joewandy/peak-grouping-alignment/README.md

 ## Performance evaluation

-To make evaluation easy, calls to MW.py can be invoked by a Java pipeline that reads input files in various formats (.featureXML and SIMA format) and computes performance measures (Precision, Recall, F1) produced on the output produced by the script against user-defined alignment ground truth.
-This pipeline can be found at https://github.com/joewandy/phd-research
+To make evaluation easy, calls to MW.py can be invoked by a Java pipeline that reads input files in either in featureXML or following SIMA format.
+The pipeline also computes performance measures (Precision, Recall, F1) produced on the output produced by the script against user-defined alignment ground truth ([computed here](https://github.com/joewandy/phd-research/blob/master/AlignmentResearch/src/main/java/com/joewandy/alignmentResearch/objectModel/GroundTruth.java)).
+This pipeline can be found at https://github.com/joewandy/phd-research.

+To reproduce key results from the paper, follow the steps:

+1. Download all the necessary files (executables, input_data) in this repository.
+Alignment.jar is the main evaluation pipeline.
+Be sure to preserve the relative path of the input files and executables.
+We also include SIMA executable for evaluation purposes, while mzMine is also bundled inside the jar.
+2. Go into the 'experiments' folder
+3. For Proteomic results, execute the script run_P1P2.sh
+4. For Glycomic results, execute the script run_glyco.sh.
+To do parameter scans, execute the script parameter_scan_glyco.sh
+5. For Metabolomic results, execute the script run_meta.sh.
+To do parameter scans, execute the script parameter_scan_meta.sh
+5. Results can be found in the Results folder created by each script.